 Pour over ice and garnish with lime wheels.

-Refreshing Hibiscus Margaritas with Ginger and Clove is made with hibiscus flowers ( or use hibiscus tea) honey, lime, fresh ginger and a hint of clove.
+Refreshing Hibiscus Margaritas with Ginger and Lime made with dried hibiscus flowers ( or use hibiscus tea) honey, lime, fresh ginger and a hint of clove.
 Delicious and refreshing!
 A perfect Cinco de Mayo Cocktail!

 - Prep Time: 20